 The Classic Clarity method comes from the original Clarity tool in Capture One 5 and 6.
 In particular for skin tones and texture like clothing the Classic Clarity method is still many photographer’s favorite.
 I think it is less suitable for architecture and landscape as it still looks dull for larger surfaces.

 In the example below, you see a -50 and +50 Classic Clarity adjustment.
 You might want to combine both for different parts of the image (skin versus eyes).
 See for more details the Adjustments Layers section below.

 Using a negative Classic Clarity value really softens the image and is often used for skin surfaces.
 A positive value of Classic Clarity has the advantage of keeping the highlights under control while making details like eyebrows more clear.
 It actually darkens the darker tones a bit.

-The reason the Classic method was replaced (see below) is the potential of halo artifacts which can become more pronounced in high value adjustments in combination with adjacent dark en bright image parts.
+The reason the Classic method was replaced (see below) is the potential of halo artifacts which can become more pronounced in high-value adjustments in combination with adjacent dark and bright image parts.

 The Neutral Clarity method is suitable if you find that the Natural method just does not cut it.
 You need more power without the need for high adjustments.

 Rule of thumb: if you are in need for Natural Clarity with a +50 or -50 adjustment or beyond, try the Neutral Clarity instead.